Please see our affiliate notice, located on the sidebar. Thank you for supporting Scratch Made Food! & DIY Homemade Household!

 Roasted Garlic is a cook's best friend!

 Enter the muffin tin.
 Turns out, it is perfect for roasting garlic.
 You can load up the tin with 6 heads of garlic, if desired, plus they stay upright.
 Obviously, if you need more than six heads of Roasted Garlic, grab a 12 cup muffin tin.
 Or if you only need four heads, leave a couple of the cups empty.
-So easy to customize roasted garlic for your kitchen.
-Plus roasted garlic is a delicious way to eat more garlic, which is also very good for us.
+So easy to customize roasted garlic for your kitchen needs.
+Plus roasted garlic is a delicious way to eat more garlic, which as it turns out, is very good for us.

 To use the Roasted Garlic: let cool enough to handle the heads without getting burned.
-Carefully break the head of garlic apart to separate the individual cloves.
+To keep in the refrigerator for future use, carefully break the head of garlic apart to separate the individual cloves.
+Store in a covered container.
 When ready to use squeeze the roasted garlic out from the papery skin.
-With all that delicious roasted garlic, I would also like to offer some suggestions for use:

 • Warm roasted garlic is delicious as a "spread" in place of butter, on your favorite crusty bread.